Peloton's Ultimate Guide to Pilates Workouts

 Can You Do Pilates Every Day?

 Since it’s low-impact, Pilates is safe enough to do every day, although you shouldn’t push yourself too hard.
-Additionally, you may want to take 1 or 2 days for a recovery day between workout sessions for your body to rest and rebuild, especially if you’re pushing yourself with more high-intensity flows.
+Some Pilates enthusiasts practice almost daily, which Kristin says is OK.
+“Our abs are endurance muscles, so you can work them on the regular, even six days a week,” she explains.
+Since we engage our core muscles to some degree during most daily activities, they’re adapted to frequent use and recovery.
+However, you should still build time into your routine for rest and recovery.
+You may want to take one or two days for a recovery day between workout sessions for your body to rest and rebuild, especially if you’re pushing yourself with more high-intensity flows.
 Perhaps, on your rest days, you can do a few gentle moves and stretches to help your muscles loosen up so that your dedicated Pilates days can have more of an impact.

 Remember that you don’t have to practice Pilates every day, or even every other day, in order to experience its positive benefits.
 In the study referenced above, even once-a-week Pilates training is enough to trigger detectable benefits.